 Two tablespoons of have almost 10 grams of fiber.
 That’s around 40 percent of the recommended daily intake.
 Diets high in fiber have been linked to weight loss.
 According to 2015 , eating 30 grams of fiber daily may help you lose as much weight as if you followed a more complicated diet.

 Here’s the catch, though.
 Research doesn’t back the hype.
 There are few human studies on chia seeds and weight loss.
 A 2009 study reviewed the effects of chia seeds on weight loss and disease risk factors.

 For the study, 90 overweight or obese adults consumed either a placebo or 25 grams of chia seeds mixed with water before their first and last meals of the day.
 Unfortunately, the results showed no impact on body mass, body composition, or disease risk factors.

 Chia seeds are also relatively high in calories and fat.
 Two tablespoons have 138 calories and 9 grams of fat (1 gram saturated).
 When used in moderation, chia seeds may help you feel more satisfied and less likely to eat too much.
 Still, if you eat too many throughout the day, you may go over your daily calorie limit.

 Chia seeds are often marketed as heart-healthy because, though they are tiny little seeds, they’re high in omega-3 fatty acids.
 However, most of the omega-3 fatty acid in chia seeds is alpha-linolenic acid (ALA).

-A 2012 review found that foods and supplements high in ALA may reduce your risk of metabolic syndrome and coronary heart disease.
+A found that foods and supplements high in ALA may reduce your risk of metabolic syndrome and coronary heart disease.
 But at least one study found that high ALA levels are associated with an increased risk of sudden cardiac arrest.